 But the diet has downsides.
 While it might seem like a dream come true to eat a diet full of fat, the eating plan is more limiting than you might imagine.
 Most of the foods that typical eaters crave are prohibited on the plan.
-For example, fatty comfort foods like French fries, ice cream, and more are nearly impossible to eat on the plan because of the carb count.
-And many healthy foods like certain fruits and vegetables are almost eliminated as well.
+For example, fatty comfort foods and certain fruits and vegetables are nearly impossible to eat on the plan because of the carb count.

 Lastly, this diet comes with some significant side effects.
 Many dieters experience extreme fatigue, mood swings and a foggy brain in the early stages of the eating plan.
 And health experts often express concern over the high consumption of saturated fat, which may increase the dieter’s risk for medical conditions including heart disease.

 What Is a Paleo Diet?

-The paleo eating plan is often referred to as the caveman diet because some say that it mimics the eating style of our prehistoric ancestors.
+The Paleo eating plan is often referred to as the caveman diet because some say that it mimics the eating style of our prehistoric ancestors.
 That claim has been debunked repeatedly, but the catchy name remains.
-The Paleo diet is popular among the hard-core CrossFit community and in other fitness circles as well.
-What can you eat on the Paleo diet?
-The eating plan focuses on unprocessed or whole foods.
-A Paleo dieter consumes foods that our hunter-gather ancestors might have eaten: grass-fed meat, seafood, nuts, eggs, non-starchy vegetables and fruit.
-What’s not on the Paleo food list?
-Most notably some vegetable oils, potatoes, legumes, and grains.
-You also avoid salt on the Paleo diet.
+The Paleo diet is popular among the hardcore CrossFit community and in other fitness circles as well.